Skip to content

 Data Sources

-The Earth Library is a collection of collections, merging spectral measurments and models from a range of data sources. earthlib provides routines for resampling this collection to match the wavelenghts of many common optical imaging sensors.
+earthlib provides a collection of spectral measurments and models from a range of data sources, as well as tools for resampling this collection to match the wavelenghts of common optical imaging sensors.

 The following data sources were filtered and resampled prior to inclusion in earthlib.

-Below are plots for the primary land cover spectra included in earthlib.
+Below are plots for the primary land cover types included in earthlib.

 Supported sensors